KhaizerCore/esp32-iot-mqtt-tls/README.md

 # esp32-iot-mqtt-tls
-Embedded client software developed for mqtt with tls communication with HiveMQ Free Cloud Broker as system component of SIGIoT system monography.
+Embedded client software for ESP32 platform, developed for mqtt with tls communication with HiveMQ Free Cloud Broker as system component of SIGIoT system monography.